St00pidGT/StoopidGT-s-Dumb-Menu-V1/README.md

 Take this risk into your hands!
 You have been warned...
-Run the .css whatever folder while in gtag.
+Unzip the .zip folder and go into BepInEx then plugins and put it in plugins